Miss England II: Controversy over the 1931 race

 In 1931, a race on the Detroit River was billed as a match between the Wood brothers, Gar (in the new Miss America IX) and George (in the previous year's Miss America VIII), and the Englishman Kaye Don, driving Miss England II.
 In front of an estimated crowd of over a million spectators, Don won the first heat of the race.
-Miss America IX had suffered hull damage from Miss England's wake and, despite overnight repairs, she was barely ready the next day.
+Miss America IX had suffered hull damage from Miss Englands wake and, despite overnight repairs, she was barely ready the next day.
 Wood requested a delay to allow the repairs to be completed, something to which he had previously conceded.
 Don stuck to the rules, which according to one author still rankled with some Americans in 2003.
 Miss America IX made it to the second heat, but only by Wood racing flat-out to the start line.
 Wood had a narrow lead over Don when Miss England II suddenly flipped over rounding one of the turns, but without injury to Don and his co-driver.
 Wood finished the race, but both he and Don were disqualified because they had jumped the starter's gun by seven seconds.
 George Wood completed the final race to win the trophy.